marcogianni/blockchain-developer-bootcamp-final-project/README.md

 Workflow example

 1. Contract Deploy
-2. Initialize
    1. The owner decides the ERC-20 token (For this example, I will use a stable coin (DAI))
    2. The owner decides the liquidity provider address (The owner will need to ensure that their liquidity provider own the currency they want to use for salaries)
-3. Owner add new record (publicAddress => monthlySalary)
+2. Owner add new employee `mapping(address => uint256) public salaries`
-4. Once the record is added, the employee must wait 30 days before being allowed to withdraw.
+3. Once the record is added, the employee must wait 30 days before being allowed to withdraw.

 So every 30 days the employee can withdraw their amount.